Budibase/budibase/docs/CONTRIBUTING.md

 - `minio_data`
   - App manifest, budibase client, static assets

-### Devlopment Modes
+### Development Modes

-A combination of environment variables controls the mode that budibase runs in.
+A combination of environment variables controls the mode budibase runs in.
-Yarn commands can be used to mimic the different modes that budibase can be ran in
+Yarn commands can be used to mimic the different modes as described in the sections below:

 #### Self Hosted
 The default mode.
 A single tenant installation with no usage restrictions.